Kseniia Sinitsyna: 2018–2019 season: Junior international debut

-Sinitsyna then represented Russia in Sakhalin at the first Children of Asia Games, winning the bronze medal behind You Young and Alena Kanysheva.
+Sinitsyna was subsequently selected to represent Russia at the first Children of Asia Games, winning the bronze medal behind You Young and Alena Kanysheva.

-In March 2019, Sinitsyna represented Russia, alongside countrymates Alexandra Trusova and Anna Shcherbakova, at the World Junior Championships in Zagreb, Croatia after Alena Kostornaia withdrew due to a medical condition.
-Ranked fourth in the short and sixth in the free skate, Sinitsyna finished fourth overall.
+In March, Sinitsyna was called up to compete at the World Junior Championships in Zagreb, Croatia following the withdrawal of Alena Kostornaia.
+Ranked fourth in the short and sixth in the free skate, Sinitsyna finished in fourth place overall.